-What You Need To Know Before You DIY Your Wedding Invitations
+What You Need to Know Before You Decide to Create Your Own Wedding Invitations

 Hint: It's not always the best option for your budget.

 We love a great craft project, and we'll proudly DIY just about anything related to the wedding, but there are a few details you should take into consideration before you sign up for the ambitious act of creating your own wedding invitations.
 While it's a fun project to take on if you're crafty, the costs and time spent can add up quickly.
 Should you decide it's worth the time and effort, our best advice is to make friends with your printers and really do your homework in a timely manner so you don't accidentally forget to provide any info or run out of time to get these precious invites in the mail.
 Here's some insider info from the "been there, DIY'd that" pros.

 Somewhere along the way, DIY became known as the go-to affordable option.
 But anyone who has spent time at the local craft store purchasing paper in the right card stock, testing different inks, ordering the right die-cut machine, trying to track down the perfect envelope size to stuff everything into, and even taking calligraphy classes, can tell you that DIY costs can get out of hand quickly.

 Professional stationers have a wealth of resources at their fingertips and they have experience sourcing the right materials.
 They've essentially done the homework for you, directing you to the options that make the most sense within your budget.
 If that budget is out of your range, you may instead consider looking into the endless supply of stock invitations online.
 Through sites like shutterfly.com, minted.com, and paperlesspost.com, there are loads of options out there that are unique and adjustable without the time-consuming, and often expensive, hassle that can come along with DIY wedding invitations.